 Nadenh Poan, a Cambodian male wheelchair dancer caught in a gravity defying headstand.
 A haze of golden light spills around him as he throws his left arm forwards to the camera, balancing only on the side of his head and right arm, his lightweight black manual chair lifted above him.
 He wears a light gold satin corset with braces that he stretches and extends away from him, wrapping one around his extended left arm.
 Photography by Chris Parkes.

-The sensual choreography of Lived Fiction is rendered anew with evocative audio description, exquisite projection art and captioning.
-The internationally revered company invites you to experience dance from multiple perspectives and share in a future that is rich with the enterprise, potential, and power of diversity.
+We invite you to experience dance from multiple perspectives and share in a future that is rich with the enterprise, potential, and power of diversity.

 What to expect